Sauna, Other Thermal Experiences and Glossary

 2. A Variety of Thermal Experiences

-3. Glossary
+4. Glossary

-4. Books / References
+5. Books / References

-Common Accurate Terminology – It’s really difficult to communicate when we have different ideas and definitions of what things are.
+Common Accurate Terminology – It’s quite difficult to communicate when we have different ideas and definitions of what things are.
 Accurate terminology is critical for good communication.
 So this is both an introduction and discussion of some of the wonderful variety of thermal experiences in the world as well as a lexicon and taxonomy of things thermal.

 One problem today, particularly in the medical/health/wellness worlds, is a lack of definition for various thermal experiences.
 Imagine if a doctor prescribed ‘acetaminophen’ for a headache but the pharmacist’s definition was a corticosteroid.
 That’s what we have today with thermal experiences.
-Someone will say that a ‘sauna’ helped with their eczema but this, at least in the U.S. and UK could be a Finnish Sauna, Bio Sauna, IR booth, Banya, Sweat Cabin, Steam Bath, Caldarium or something totally different.
+Someone will say that a ‘sauna’ helped with their eczema but this, particularly in the U.S. and UK could be a Finnish Sauna, Bio Sauna, IR booth, Banya, Sweat Cabin, Steam Bath, Caldarium or something totally different.

 Social – Like sauna, all of these thermal experiences except IR Cabins are social activities and this was and is today a very key element.
 Besides enjoyment, the social aspect plays a critical role in improved health.